 - Depression/Anxiety Disorders: Both PMS and depression/anxiety disorders share many of the same symptoms, such as sadness, mood swings, appetite changes, and social withdrawal.
 However, unlike PMS, these other disorders do not have times when there are no symptoms.
 These disorders are mistaken for PMS because their symptoms increase even more during the menstrual cycle.
-It is also possible to have both PMS and depression / anxiety concurrently.
+It is also possible to have both PMS and depression/anxiety concurrently.

 - Dysmenorrhea: Dysmenorrhea is the condition of having severe menstrual cramps on or near the first day of a period.
-Unlike PMS, pain is the primary symptom, and begins on the day of your period, whereas PMS is more emotional and starts the before your period begins.
+Unlike PMS, pain is the primary symptom, and begins on the day of your period, whereas PMS is more emotional and starts before your period begins.

 - Breast Changes: Oftentimes women experience breast tenderness before their period.
 However, if the breasts are moderately painful or feel swollen and lumpy throughout the entire month, this is an indication of fibrocystic breast changes, not PMS.
 You need to see your doctor to evaluate this condition.

 - Endometriosis: Endometriosis is the condition of endometrial tissue (uterine lining) growing in places other than the uterus.
-During menstruation, this tissue can bleed slightly and cause intense pain that is often mistaken for PMS cramps.
+During menstruation, this tissue can bleed slightly and cause intense pain which is often mistaken for PMS cramps.
 This can be diagnosed by your physician.

 HOW IS SEVERE PMS TREATED?